-In 2008, after initially being retained by a man named Josh Eller, Burke PLLC lawyers began to file a series of lawsuits against KBR and Halliburton.
+In 2008, after initially being retained by a man named Josh Eller, Ms. Burke began to file a series of lawsuits against KBR and Halliburton.
 These lawsuits seek redress against the companies for burning waste in open air “burn pits” in both Iraq and Afghanistan.

-In 2010, Burke PLLC needed help to manage the large volume of claims arising from the burn pits.
-Burke PLLC was fortunate to be able to co-counsel with Joe Rice and his firm Motley Rice, one of the nation’s premier plaintiffs’ firms.
-Working together as a team, the Burke PLLC and Motley Rice lawyers represent persons across the nation who were harmed by the burn pits emissions.
+In 2010, Ms. Burke brought in as co-counsel Joe Rice and his firm Motley Rice, one of the nation’s premier plaintiffs’ firms.
+Working together as a team, the virtual team represents persons across the nation who were harmed by the burn pits emissions.

 The KBR Burn Pit MDL complaint alleges that soldiers and contractors who served our nation in Iraq and Afghanistan are suffering from serious injuries caused by overexposure to harmful toxins and carcinogenic materials in the smoke and ash generated through the improper disposal of vast quantities of unsorted waste in enormous open-air burn pits.